lokeshreddy912/Woody-s-Automotive-Online-Application-Project/README.md

 user: admin password: admin@123
 8) When a user is logged in as administrator.
 Dashboard tab gives an overview of the Total Categories available, Employees, Services and Finished requests.
-9) Further, there are individual tabs available for each of the categories like services requests
+9) Further, there are individual tabs available for each of the categories like services requests reports, Categories list, service list and user list
+10) 10) Under the Service requests tab, administrator can view all the service requests and the status for each service request, and he can update the status of each service request.
+11) Under the Reports tab, admin can get the details of all the service requests and their details.
+12) Under the User list tab admin has access to view all the employees and users available.
+13) All the services offered by the company can be accessed under the Service list Tab.
+14) Vehicle categories are available under the Categories tab.
+15) All CRUD operations can be performed for Service requests, Employees (Mechanic List), Category list, Service List and User List.